Cyoda-platform/java-client-template/src/main/java/com/java_template/prototype/functional_requirement.md

 - **GET /users/{technicalId}**: Retrieve user details by technicalId.
 - **GET /adoptionRequests/{technicalId}**: Retrieve adoption request details by technicalId.

-This structure should provide a solid foundation for your 'Purrfect Pets' API app.
-If you need any modifications or additional entities, feel free to ask!
+This document provides a comprehensive foundation for the 'Purrfect Pets' API app and is suitable for direct use in documentation or implementation.